nkarl/learn.algorithms/study/archive/monotonic-stack/note.md

 for n in nums[::-1]:
 	if n < sk: # we check for candidate si here return True
-	while stack and stack[-1] < n: # we keep the stack sorted in a non-increasing manner sk = stack.pop()
+	while stack and stack[-1] < n: # we keep the stack ordered in a non-increasing manner sk = stack.pop()
 	stack.append(n)
 return False